nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

-After having run the entire script, click <span class="highlight_txt">Stop</span> to view the files in your project folder.
+After having run the entire script, click <span class="highlight_txt">:fontawesome-solid-stop: Stop</span> to view the files in your project folder.

 !!! bug "Login Timeout"

     It is possible to be logged out of Cavatica despite having an active RStudio session.
-You will be unable to stop the analysis from within the editor using <span class="highlight_txt">Stop</span> if that occurs.
+You will be unable to stop the analysis from within the editor using <span class="highlight_txt">:fontawesome-solid-stop: Stop</span> if that occurs.

      * Login to Cavatica in a new tab or window.
      * Navigate to the data cruncher session via either the <span class="highlight_txt">Interactive Analysis</span> tab or using the `ANALYSES` pane in your project home page.

      ![Data Cruncher quick access](../rna-seq-images/rna-seq-8-5.png "Data Cruncher quick access"){: width=70%}

-    * Click <span class="highlight_txt">Stop</span> on the session page.
+    * Click <span class="highlight_txt">:fontawesome-solid-stop: Stop</span> on the session page.

 ## Step 4: View output files